nathanscrivener/Terms-and-Conditions/index.md

 <h2>11.0   DISPUTE RESOLUTION </h2>

-11.1    **Negotiation:** The parties agree to use their best endeavours to resolve any Dispute through prompt and good faith negotiation between representatives with authority to settle.
+11.1    The parties agree to use their best endeavours to resolve any Dispute through prompt and good faith negotiation between representatives with authority to settle.

-11.2    **Mediation:** If the Dispute cannot be resolved by negotiation within ten (10) Working Days of written notice of the Dispute being issued by one party to the other, either party may refer the Dispute to mediation by providing written notice to the other.
+11.2    If the Dispute cannot be resolved by negotiation within ten (10) Working Days of written notice of the Dispute being issued by one party to the other, either party may refer the Dispute to mediation by providing written notice to the other.
 The mediator shall be agreed upon by the parties or, failing agreement within 5 Working Days of the notice to mediate, appointed by the President (or nominee) of AMINZ upon application by either party.
 The mediation shall take place in Hamilton, and the costs shall be shared equally.

-11.3    **Arbitration:** If the Dispute is not resolved by mediation within twenty (20) Working Days of the mediator's appointment (or such longer period as the parties agree in writing), the Dispute may be referred to arbitration upon written notice by either party to the other.
+11.3  If the Dispute is not resolved by mediation within twenty (20) Working Days of the mediator's appointment (or such longer period as the parties agree in writing), the Dispute may be referred to arbitration upon written notice by either party to the other.
 The arbitration shall be conducted by a sole arbitrator.
 If the parties fail to agree on an arbitrator within ten (10) Working Days after the date on which arbitration is invoked, the arbitrator shall be appointed by the President of AMINZ or his/her nominee.
 The arbitration shall take place in Hamilton.
 The arbitrator's award shall be final and binding on the parties.

-11.4    **Continuation of Works:** Despite the existence of a Dispute, the Contractor shall continue to diligently perform its obligations under the Agreement in accordance with the Principal's directions, and the Principal shall continue to make payments in accordance with the Agreement for undisputed amounts.
+11.4    Despite the existence of a Dispute, the Contractor shall continue to diligently perform its obligations under the Agreement in accordance with the Principal's directions, and the Principal shall continue to make payments in accordance with the Agreement for undisputed amounts.

 <h2>12.0 NOTICES</h2>